 - All minors, 17 years or younger, must be accompanied by a parent/legal guardian that is a current member at all times.
-There is no charge for bringing minors into the building, as long as the minor is from the same immediate family as the member.
+There is no charge for bringing minors ages 0-13 into the building, as long as the minor is from the same immediate family as the member.
 For minors ages 14-17, unless they are a child member of their immediate family, they can only be brought in on a guest pass ($10).

 - All minors, 17 years or younger, are not permitted on the fitness floor and must be accompanied by a parent or legal guardian at all times.

 - The CRC is not responsible for lost or stolen items.
 Please be certain that your belongings are locked up while you use the facility to ensure safety.
 You can purchase a lock at member services for day lockers.
 Please lock all items in day lockers, if you have not rented a CRC locker.

 - Members who forget their BuzzCard must stop by the Access Desk at the CRC.
 CRC staff may permit access 2 times per semester by looking up the member to verify identity.
 On the third and subsequent visits without their BuzzCard, the member must pay the appropriate guest fee to access the facility at Member Services.

 - If asked to display the GT BuzzCard by any CRC staff member, CRC users must comply.